vczh-websites/vczh/Espresso/Breville.md

 More dose doesn't necessarily reduce bitterness.
 Bitterness could also come from more material get extracted.
-The real over-extraction sign may be the wood taste feeling.
+The real over-extraction signal may be the wood taste feeling.
-If reducing dose leads to balance then this is the case, which could easier bring sweet aftertaste.
+If reducing dose leads to balance then this is the case.

 If ground suddenly lose pressure for no reason, it is probably because CO2 is leaking too much since beans are not consumed in time,